-Here at LAITS, you may be asked by a client to design a logo to help brand themselves, their course, or their program(s).
-Some courses also create printed material on mugs, bookmarks, buttons, etc., which is why we would like you to familiarize yourself with how to do this.
-For the logo, the majority of the drafting can be done in Photoshop.
-Use Adobe Illustrator for refining and finalizing the design.
+Here at LAITS, you may be asked by a client to design a logo to help brand themselves, their course(s), or their program(s).
+Some courses also create printed material on mugs, bookmarks, buttons, etc., which is why we would like for you to familiarize yourself with how to do this.

 First of all, we need to define what a logo can be before we get into how to design one.

 Logos are graphics/symbols used to identify and set the tone of a brand, a service, a person, or a product.
 Components of logos include:

 The history of logos goes back to the Middle Ages, when shops and pubs used signs and drawings to advertise their business.
 Modern logo designs started in early 1900s with the growing development of mass printing.
 As more businesses established and grew, logo design became a vital part of one’s success in an extremely competitive field.

 Brands need time and effort to build up their reputation, this is also known as brand heritage.
 An effective way to present a brand’s heritage is through visual language such as logo design.
 A good logo can act as an identification of credibility and tell a brand’s story in a way that increases brand awareness and loyalty.

 A good logo should be able to overcome the challenge of time.
 As trends come and go, a logo carries the brand’s history through decades, a classic example of timeless logo is Coca-Cola.
 Coca-Cola’s logo started out as a script logo when the company established in 1886, the branding has remained consistent over time and still reflect a distinctive image for the brand in today’s society.